abrahamgue05/Learning_C_Language/README.md

 ### 📘 Udemy

 >[!NOTE]
->Udemy is with a scholarship, so i have a limit of time.
+>Udemy is with a scholarship, so i have a limit of time(Feb 28).

-- [Incomleat] [C programming For beginners - Master the C Language](https://www.udemy.com/course/c-programming-for-beginners-/?couponCode=ST18MT12125AROW) c-programming-for-beginners-/. - C Programming will increase career options.
+- [Incomlete] [C programming For beginners - Master the C Language](https://www.udemy.com/course/c-programming-for-beginners-/?couponCode=ST18MT12125AROW) c-programming-for-beginners-/. - C Programming will increase career options.
 Become a better dev in other languages by learning C. Pointers explained.

 **Note**: All code examples and projects are written in **English**.